AdamBoley/Love-Sandwiches/README.md

 It also needs the Credentials class from the service_account function, so `from google.oauth2.service_account import Credentials` has been added to the run.py file

+This is a command line project, so the terminal is run using the `python3 run.py` command.
+This runs the code in the run.py file.